-Serbia is suffering an enormous damage from the uncontrolled exploitation of ores17.
-January 2020. / Mining
+Serbia is suffering an enormous damage from the uncontrolled exploitation of ores, Mining

 Serbia is suffering enormous, and especially environmental, damage from the uncontrolled exploitation of mineral resources, and the State Audit Institution (SAI) recently pointed out the problem of calculation and collection of ore annuities, said economist at the Faculty of Technology and Metallurgy, Petar Djukic.

 He pointed to insufficient environmental or green funds, which should be used to remedy the environmental consequences of mining.